 UltraFICO may raise borderline credit scores over time, but it does little to address fundamental credit scoring weaknesses that disadvantage consumers in the here and now.
 It offers no correction for countless consumers who, justifiably or not, believe their low scores result from a reporting error.
 A single missed payment can have a significant impact on your credit score, for instance.

 Disputing credit report items is time-consuming, daunting, and not always guaranteed to work.
 Many consumers live with the consequences of bad credit rather than enduring the process, if they even know it’s available to them.
 A credit scoring model that integrates dispute resolution into its algorithm would help address this.

 UltraFICO is a breath of fresh air in an industry that could use it.
 Though this new credit risk modeling framework isn’t for everyone, it stands to benefit millions of consumers who’ve thus far been ignored or underserved by standard underwriting practices.

-If your credit isn’t quite where you’d like it to be, it’s worth it to learn more about UltraFICO and, if you like what you see, to sign up for updates about the rollout.
+If your credit isn’t quite where you’d like it to be, it’s worth it to learn more about UltraFICO and, if you like what you see, to sign up and opt in to the scoring model.
 Just don’t opt into any information-sharing arrangements without considering all the pros and cons.